16 Aug Dog-Friendly Workplaces May Just Encourage Remote Workers to Come Back to the Office

 An American Heart Association survey showed over 50% of dog owners prefer to bring pets to work.
 And if you want to attract millennials to come back to work, consider that up to 71% of Gen Z and 48% of millennials also want to bring their dogs to the office.
 Millennials make up the largest percentage of pet owners at 33 percent.
 As many of them also live alone, they can be distracted at work if their dogs are all alone in their apartments.

-A recent study by Cesar also revealed that a staggering 87% of dog-friendly employers noticed a positive impact on their employees’ likelihood to return to the office.
+A recent study by Cesar also revealed that a staggering 87% of dog-friendly employers noticed a positive impact on their employees and the likelihood of them returning to the office.

 While federal law does not prohibit pets in the workplace, employers look at the potential legal implications before implementing dog-friendly policies.
 Employers are worried about nuisance or damage that a dog could cause in a working environment.
 To mitigate risk, companies may want to require proof of obedience training or temperament testing.
 Policies can also limit areas accessible to dogs and require supervision by owners.